pulsar-labs/site/content/research/lnn.md

 **Abstract**

-This paper explores the application of Light Nearest Neighbours (L-NN), a lightweight distance-based classification algorithm, in the domain of Internet of Things (IoT).
-L-NN, originally designed for nano-satellite technology, offers an efficient solution for classifying data captured by IoT sensor systems.
-The paper introduces L-NN and discusses its potential applications in various IoT scenarios.
+This paper explores the application of Light Nearest Neighbours (L-NN), a lightweight distance-based classification algorithm which has been derived from the widely known 'k Nearest Neighbours' algorithm (k-NN), for use with in the domain of the Internet of Things (IoT).
+L-NN, originally designed for classification tasks within embedded nano-sattelite systems, offers an efficient and extremely lightweight solution for classifying data, primarily from sensors captured by IoT, and other resource-contstrained systems.
+The paper introduces L-NN, discusses the potential applications in a variety of real-world scenarios, and also investigates possible avenues for further development and improvement, both in terms of accuracy, resource efficiency and power consumption.

 ## Introduction

-In this paper, we investigate the design and application of L-NN within the context of Internet of Things (IoT).
-With the increasing prevalence of IoT devices across diverse industries, there is a growing need for lightweight and resource-efficient classification algorithms suitable for IoT environments.
+In this paper, we investigate the design, application and implementation of the L-NN algorithm, specifically within the domain of IoT.
+With the increasing prevalence of IoT devices spanning a diverse array of industries, there is a growing need for lightweight, reliable, and resource-efficient classification algorithms which are not only suitable for, but specifically designed for such environments.

 ## Background

-IoT devices, ranging from industrial sensors to weather balloons, operate in varied environments with limited computational resources.
-Traditional classification algorithms may pose challenges in such resource-constrained scenarios.
-The L-NN algorithm, originally designed for nano-satellite technology, proves to be well-suited for addressing the unique challenges of IoT applications.
+IoT devices, ranging from industrial and agricultural sensors, to weather balloons and nano-satellites, operate in varied environmental conditions, and often with limited computational and energy resources.
+Commonly used classification algorithms may pose challenges in such resource-constrained scenarios, in terms of the required capacity to store and transmit a given model, the time taken to return a classification, and the amount of energy required to classify unseen data.
+The L-NN algorithm, initially designed for use within nano-satellites technology, proves to be well-suited to addressing the unique challenges posed by IoT applications.

 ## Method

-L-NN, a lightweight classification solution, is tailored to the resource constraints present in IoT devices.
-Similar to its application in nano-satellite technology, L-NN leverages distance-based classification to categorise input data captured by various sensor systems in IoT environments.
+L-NN is specifically tailored to the resource constraints present in IoT devices and embedded systems, and leverages distance-based classification to categorise input data captured by various systems, such as sensors, within IoT environments.

 The key difference between L-NN and traditional k-NN lies in L-NN's ability to pre-compress the dataset into a new model, containing a single vector per target class.
 This compression significantly reduces computation time, power consumption, and storage space requirements, making it an ideal choice for IoT devices.